Skip to main content Skip to footer

 What does this look like in Education settings?

-The Salford Prevent Team have produced a Handbook for Education about safeguarding and supporting anyone vulnerable to radicalisation.
+The Salford Prevent Team have produced a handbook for education about safeguarding and supporting anyone vulnerable to radicalisation.
 The Handbook also contains links to training and resources.

 Referral pathways